AngeliqueMarachev/around-react/README.md

-# Project 11: Around The U.S. Part 3
+# Around The U.S

+This project was bootstrapped with Create React App.

-### Overview
+## Overview

+* Introduction
+* Features
+* Languages & Techniques
+* Images
+* Possible Improvements
+* Deployed Project

+## Introduction

+This project is responsive, interactive application which allows user to change their name, occupation and avatar, and upload and like photo's.

 ### Features
-This project has been built using React with a focus on a great UI/UX.
+This project was built using React with a focus on a great UI/UX.
 All the elements are displayed correctly on popular screen sizes - 1280 / 768 / 320.
 The user can:
 1. edit profile picture and name
-2. add, like and delete posts
+2. add, and like posts

 **Figma**